Tutorial April 29, 2026 · 10 min read

 Step 7 — Calorie Calculator

-Use the calories endpoint to show users how many calories they'll burn doing an exercise:
+Use the calories endpoint to show users how many calories they'll burn doing an exercise.
+High-intensity moves like burpees and mountain climbers burn the most per minute — a great data point to surface in your UI:

 // Get calorie estimate: weight in kg, duration in minutes